geiselleholt/FantasicalPetsBackEnd/README.md

 - My TA Constance Nwaigwe for giving me direction and answering all my questions

-- StackOverFlow, Gemini, Microsoft Copilot (formerly Bing, not the Copilot that spoon feeds you code because that's plagiarism) for helping debug the 1 million errors I made
+- StackOverFlow, Gemini, Microsoft Copilot (formerly Bing, not the Copilot that spoon feeds you code because that's plagiarism) for helping debug the 1 million errors I made and for verbage for content

 ### Wire Frame for Data Structure: